moonniemoon/TriviaApp/README.md

     <img src="Screenshots/QuestionViewSE.png" width="27%">
 </p>

-An iOS trivia app that’s all about fun and simplicity.
+A trivia app that’s all about fun and simplicity.
 Pick a category, choose a difficulty level, and dive into the quiz.
 For quick trivia sessions or daily challenges.

 ## Keywords
 - **Swift 5**